 We have devoted all of our resources to our therapeutic discovery and development efforts, including conducting clinical trials for our product candidates, protecting our intellectual property and the general and administrative support of these operations.
-We have devoted significant time and resources to developing and optimizing INOpulse which operates through the administration of nitric oxide as brief, controlled pulses that are timed to occur at the beginning of a breath.
+We have devoted significant time and resources to developing and optimizing our drug delivery system, INOpulse, which operates through the administration of nitric oxide as brief, controlled pulses that are timed to occur at the beginning of a breath.